tvcutsem/tvcutsem.github.io/_posts/2023-08-23-Static-Application-Security-Testing-for-Cosmos.md

 How effective are Static Application Security Testing (SAST) tools at finding bugs in consensus-critical code in application-specific blockchains?
 That's the question we addressed in our new paper "Static Application Security Testing of Consensus-Critical Code in the Cosmos Network" that recently got accepted at the
-5th Conference on Blockchain Research & Applications for Innovative Networks and Services (BRAINS 2023).
+5th Conference on Blockchain Research & Applications for Innovative Networks and Services ([BRAINS 2023](https://brains.dnac.org/).

 <!--more-->